Kotlin/KEEP/notes/value-classes.md

 When we say that “value classes are immutable”, we mean a _shallow immutability_ where we only guarantee in the language that direct fields of the corresponding value class cannot be mutated.
 When we want to highlight this difference and bring attention to the fact that value class immutability is only shallow, we can say they are _read-only classes_.
 However, Kotlin value classes are designed to be used to represent truly deeply immutable data-structures.
 We expect that developers will be usually writing value classes that only contain other immutable classes in their fields, and so we would be calling them simply immutable classes most of the time.

-> It is important, though, to always refer to Kotlin collection interface types like List as read-only collections.
+> It is important though, to always refer to Kotlin collection interface types like List as read-only collections.
 They are different from immutable collections.
 See a separate section on “Read-only collections vs immutable collections”.

 The ability to write a value class that is still mutable (because it references some mutable class) is pragmatic.
 For example, if we need to lazily store a result of some computation, we can just add `Lazy<T>` field to a value class.
 This is allowed, despite the fact that `Lazy` is technically a mutable class.